Dieser Inhalt ist in der von Ihnen ausgewählten Sprache nicht verfügbar.

 • Password is required for modifying menu entries but not for booting existing menu entries.

-• Password is required for modifying menu entries as well as for booting existing menu entries.
+• Password is required for modifying menu entries and for booting existing menu entries.

 10.1.
 Setting password protection only for modifying menu entries

 You can configure GRUB to support password authentication for modifying GRUB menu entries.
-This procedure creates a /boot/grub2/user.cfg file that contains the password in the hash format.
+This procedure creates a /boot/grub2/user.cfg file that provides the password in the hash format.

 Important